KABC (AM)

 KABC (790 kHz) is a commercial AM radio station licensed to Los Angeles, California, and serving the Greater Los Angeles area.
-The station is owned by Cumulus Media and broadcasts a talk radio format.
+The station is owned by Cumulus Media and broadcasts a conservative talk radio format.
 The studios are located in the Los Angeles suburb of Culver City.
 The transmitter is off West Martin Luther King Boulevard in the Crenshaw District, shared with KWKW (1330 AM) and KFOX (1650 AM).
 KABC’s power is 6,600 watts daytime and 7,900 watts nighttime, using a directional antenna.

-KABC is the flagship station of the USC Trojans football and men's basketball radio networks.
-The station is the Los Angeles affiliate of Armstrong & Getty, The Ben Shapiro Show, The Dan Bongino Show, The Michael Knowles Show, America in the Morning and Red Eye Radio.
-Local shows are hosted by John Phillips, Leo Terrell and Frank Mottek.

-As of June 2022, KABC ranks 27th in among Los Angeles area radio stations in the Nielsen Radio Ratings.
+KABC carries a mix of local and nationally syndicated talk shows.
+In afternoon drive time, John Phillips hosts a three-hour show, followed by Frank Mottek and Randy Wang.
+Syndicated programs include Armstrong & Getty, The Vince (Coglianese) Show, America in the Morning and Red Eye Radio.
+On weekends, The Kim Komando Show is heard, along with paid brokered programming.
+National news from NBC News Radio and local news updates begin each hour.
+Early on weekdays, KABC airs a simulcast of KABC-TV's morning newscast.
+UCLA Bruins sports air on some weekends.

 History

 Early years

-In 1925 the station first signed on, as KFXB, licensed to Big Bear Lake, California, and broadcasting at 1430 kHz.
-KFXB moved to Los Angeles in 1927, changing its call sign to KPLA in the process.
+The station first signed on in August 1925.
+The original call sign was KFXB, licensed to Big Bear Lake, California, and broadcasting at 1430 kHz.
+KFXB moved to Los Angeles in 1927, changing its call letters to KPLA in the process.

-On November 15, 1929, KPLA was sold to Earle C. Anthony, a Packard automobile dealer and owner of rival radio station KFI; Anthony changed KPLA's call letters to KECA, representing Anthony's initials.
+On November 15, 1929, KPLA was sold to Earle C. Anthony, a Packard automobile dealer and owner of rival radio station KFI.
+Anthony changed KPLA's call letters to KECA, representing Anthony's initials.
 KECA and KFI were located in studios at 1000 Hope Street.
-KFI, then and now, transmits with 50,000 watts, while KECA broadcast at 1,000 watts.
+KFI, then and now, transmitted with 50,000 watts, while KECA broadcast at 1,000 watts.

-In August 1939, Anthony purchased KEHE (780 AM, formerly KTM) and took that station off the air so he could relocate KECA to that station's frequency.
+In August 1939, Anthony purchased KEHE (780 kHz, formerly KTM) and took that station off the air so he could relocate KECA to that station's frequency.
 In 1941, KECA moved one step up the dial to 790 kHz as part of the North American Regional Broadcasting Agreement (NARBA), which shifted the frequencies of many radio stations.
 The power was increased to 5,000 watts, with a directional antenna used at night.